DSXiangLi/DecryptPrompt/README.md

   - FACTOOL: Factuality Detection in Generative AI A Tool Augmented Framework for Multi-Task and Multi-Domain Scenarios
 - 检测任务
   - Detecting Pretraining Data from Large Language Models
+  - Scalable Extraction of Training Data from (Production) Language Models
+  - Rethinking Benchmark and Contamination for Language Models with Rephrased Samples

 ### 推理优化(inference)
 - Fast Transformer Decoding: One Write-Head is All You Need